Most people only think about exchange rates when they’re about to go on holiday.

 Anyone on a fixed income, like many pensioners or workers who have not had a pay rise in several years, will be hit hard because inflation will eat into the purchasing power of their income, effectively making them poorer.

-If Brexit goes badly, a rate cut could be as likely as a hike; as we have seen, the ramifications of either will be impactful and wide-ranging.
+Under some Brexit scenarios, a rate cut could be as likely as a hike; as we have seen, the ramifications of either will be impactful and wide-ranging.

 However, whether or not currency volatility is driven by economic or political considerations, it is possible to literally price it into investment decisions.
 The ever-shifting situation creates opportunities for savvy investors: opportunities the investment managers at Brewin Dolphin are seasoned at spotting and incorporating into their investment strategies.

 The value of investments can fall and you may get back less than you invested.